Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the action (delete) and the resource (security monitoring suppression rule), and the tool is well-differentiated from siblings like delete-security-rule.
+The description clearly states the action (delete) and the resource (security monitoring suppression rule), and distinguishes it from sibling tools like create, get, list, and update versions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.